xpire/cs3900-project/readme.txt

     - NOTE: Only required to be executed once at the start.
     - All "EXECUTION" tags assumes that the current directory is set at root of the project.
+    - "project_root/README.md", "project_root/backend/README.md", and
+    "project_root/web/README.md" contains more detailed commands that are provided by the dev ops scripts. ".md" file can either viewd on the github repository or an equivalent pdf version of it can be found in the same directory.
 ============================================================================
 # CONTEXT To run the python-based backend and reactjs based frontend, it is
 required to build both dependencies so that project can run.
 For python, we